-First and foremost, know that continuing to protect your skin from the sun is a MUST even when you’re wearing self-tanner.
-These products don’t protect your skin from UV rays in any way but sometimes give people a false sense of security.
-In fact, one study suggested that your skin is actually more susceptible than usual to free radical damage in the twenty-four hours after applying DHA products.
-All this to say you still need to be diligent about using clothing to cover yourself, seeking shade, and applying sunscreen generously and often.
+First and foremost, know that continuing to protect your skin from the sun is a MUST when you’re using a self-tanner, as DHA offers NO protection from the sun’s harmful rays.
+However, since it provides a sun-kissed glow to the skin, it gives some people a false sense of security.
+One study suggested that your skin is actually more susceptible to free radical damage 24 hours after applying DHA.
+All of this is to say that you still need to be diligent about sun protection when using self-tanner.
+Wear sun-protective clothing, seek shade, and apply sunscreen generously and consistently.

-Tamra suggests looking for sunscreen without too many oils.
+Tamra suggests using sunscreen without too many oils.
 “Sunscreen without heavy oils is what I recommend because oil can strip the color,” she says.
 “I love sunscreens that are moisturizing so I don’t have to apply both lotion and sunscreen.”

-What’s the Best Way to Remove Self-Tanner Without Damaging Your Skin?
+How Can I Remove Self-Tanner Without Damaging My Skin?

-I hope you found these tips helpful!
-I certainly learned a lot from these lovely ladies and with summer in full swing, I may be trying out some of these tips myself in the near future.
-Curious to learn how to prevent summer sun spots?
-Read this post.
+There you have it.
+I certainly learned a lot from these lovely ladies and with summer coming, I may be trying out some of these tips for myself.

 Celebrity Esthetician & Skincare Expert